-The act specifies that no vehicle that may be operated pursuant to an immobilization waiver order issued under the act's provisions described above in "Issuance of vehicle immobilization waiver order" may be operated on any highway in Ohio unless the vehicle displays restricted license plates that are a different color from those regularly issued and carry a special serial number that may be readily identified by law enforcement officers.
+Operation of the bill.
+The bill also specifies that no vehicle that may be operated pursuant to an immobilization waiver order issued under the bill's provisions described above in "Issuance of vehicle immobilization waiver order" may be operated on any highway in Ohio unless the vehicle displays restricted license plates that are a different color from those regularly issued and carry a special serial number that may be readily identified by law enforcement officers.
+The bill does not change the existing provisions regarding the duties of the Registrar of Motor Vehicles and the Bureau of Motor Vehicles.
+The existing prohibition and penalty apply to the expansion enacted in the bill.
 (R.C.
 4503.231(A).)